-Administration, Brass, Conducting/Rehearsal Techniques, Educational Trends and Issues, Beginning Instruction, Chamber, Composing/Arranging, Diversity, Generation Next (college students/novice teachers), Musicianship, Standards, Curriculum, and Assessment, Technology, and Other.
+Administration, Brass, Conducting/Rehearsal Techniques, Contemporary Trends and Issues in Education, Beginning Instruction, Chamber, Composing/Arranging, Diversity, Generation Next (college students/novice teachers), Musicianship, Small Schools, Standards, Curriculum, and Assessment, Technology, Title I Schools, and Other.

 It is not necessary for a clinician to have a sponsor, but all clinicians are responsible for their own fees and expenses.

-When the applications are evaluated and clinics then selected by the Board of Directors, unsponsored proposals are given the same consideration as sponsored ones.
+When the applications are evaluated and clinics then selected by the Board of Directors, those proposals without a sponsor are given the same consideration as sponsored ones.